HIL NixOS Setup

 To work around this limitation of the official installer, we provide a liveusb image that has NixOS on it, via disko.
 The easiest way to get this liveusb image is from the CI artifacts, it is built by the Nix CI job.

 Once you download it, unzip it and zstd --decompress it, you will have a nixos.raw file.
-Plug your flashdrive in, identity the disk (not partition) of the flashdrive.
-For example, /dev/sda (note: not /dev/sda1).
+Plug your flashdrive in, identity the disk (not partition) of the flashdrive using either sudo fdisk -l on linux or Disk Utility on macos.
+For example, /dev/sda on linux (not /dev/sda1) or /dev/diskX on macos (not /dev/diskXsY).
 Run the following:

 This loads the liveusb onto the flashdrive.